Employment

 Unemployment Rate Trends

-The unemployment rate was 5.2% in December 2024, up 0.2 percentage points from November.
-Compared to December last year (4.9%), the rate has increased by 0.3 percentage points.
+The unemployment rate was 5.1% in November 2025, down 0.4 percentage points from October.
+Compared to November last year (5.1%), the rate has decreased by 0.0 percentage points.

 Employment: Regional vs Local Patterns